iam-weijie/guardians-of-the-hive/README.md

-# Tower Defense Game
+# Guardians of the Hive

-This is a game about Bees vs Hornets.
+This is a tower defense game about Bees vs Hornets.

 Run `BeeColony` to play ;)

+## Objectif
+Stop the hornets and protect the hive at all cost!

 ## Character Description
 ### Honey Bees